ks379294/cse15l-lab-reports/lab5.md

 A response from a TA asking a leading question or suggesting a command to try:

 Hi there!
 It looks like your error is from the `remove` occurring.
-Have you considered that you might be trying to modify a something without the ability to `remove`?
+Have you considered that you might be trying to modify something without the ability to `remove`?
 Try using another way that doesn't involve `remove` and see if the error occurs.

 Another screenshot/terminal output showing what information the student got from trying that